cedar-book/dev.bitshares.works-ts/core/wallet/cli_wallet-wiki.md

     ./witness_node --rpc-endpoint=0.0.0.0:8090 --enable-stale-production --witness-id \""1.6.0"\" \""1.6.1"\" \""1.6.2"\" \""1.6.3"\" \""1.6.4"\"  \""1.6.5"\" \""1.6.6"\" \""1.6.7"\" \""1.6.8"\" \""1.6.9"\"  \""1.6.10"\" --private-key "[\"GPH7vQ7GmRSJfDHxKdBmWMeDMFENpmHWKn99J457BNApiX1T5TNM8\", \"5JGi7DM7J8fSTizZ4D9roNgd8dUc5pirUe9taxYCUUsnvQ4zCaQ\"]"

-If you monitor the output of the witness_node, you should see it generate blocks signed by your witness:
+If you monitor the output of the `witness_node`, you should see it generate blocks signed by your witness:

     Witness 1.6.10 production slot has arrived; generating a block now...
     Generated block #367 with timestamp 2015-07-05T20:46:30 at time 2015-07-05T20:46:30